antz22/ConnectAnon/README.md

 - ANIMATIONS
   - these will step up your app to be potentially usable.
   - don't think it's gonna work. frontend and backend are completely separated.

+- streambuilders instead of futurebuilders simply added more fields to the Group and ChatRooms collections so you wouldn't have to query the user doc each time also sorts it based on last timestamp doesn't have to query the group separately on the preview components

 # Potential Features